 2nd exercise: The Lying Leg Raise

-Leg raises are a great way to work your core muscles whilst adding your hips into the equation.
+Leg raises are a great way to build a stronger core whilst adding your hips into the equation.
 Perform them for sets of reps or see how many you can do over a period of time.

 To help out your lower back you can place your hands under your glutes as you lie down or, if you’re happy to, place your hands out to your side to stabilize yourself.